About Me

 My favourite teachings

-The Yogasutra-s from Patanjali is a text that I have been studying with my teachers in India for more than 20 years and every time I review it, it offers new perspectives, innumerable "aha moments" and tools to put into practice.
-This ancient text is a foundational stone in this path of growth and transformation, and offers a wealth of knowledge, tools and ways to understand who we are, how our minds and bodies function, how to work with the obstacles that arise in our mind-heart, how to calm our minds to be able to focus and to ultimately reach enlightenment :) ....and although most of us probably won't reach enlightenment, nevertheless by putting these teachings to practice we will be able to live a more fulfilling and compassionate life.
-Compassion is a central value in my life and has been like a lamp illuminating the way ahead, and that is why among the many teachings in the yoga sutra-s the Bramaviharas, which are four innate attitudes: loving kindness (maitri), compassion (karuna), sympathetic joy (mudita) and equanimity (upeksham) are so dear to me.
+Patañjali's Yogasūtra-s is a teaching that I have been studying with my teachers in India for more than 20 years and every time I review it, it offers new perspectives, innumerable "aha moments" and tools to put into practice.
+This body of teachings is a cornerstone in this path of growth and transformation, and offers a wealth of knowledge, tools and ways to understand who we are, how our minds and bodies function, how to work with the obstacles that arise in our mind-heart, how to calm our minds to be able to focus and to ultimately reach enlightenment :) ....and although most of us probably won't reach enlightenment, nevertheless by putting these teachings into practice we will be able to live a more fulfilling and compassionate life.

 May the teachings help us see our own light and the light in others and connect with the river of loving kindness, compassion, sympathetic joy and equanimity that flows from our hearts to the hearts of others.